I am leaving London!

 I was shocked!
 That day I realised that she misunderstands all of us who like to travel, who feel multicultural and who don’t want to be defined by our nationality.
 For the first time of my 4 years spent in the UK I felt uneasy.
 This triggered something in me, I felt like England was breaking up with me.
 Do you know this feeling?
 I felt like I was in a bad relationship where I was misunderstood, “taken for granted” and all in all undervalued.

 This is why I decided to leave.
-Why stay in this lovely but very expensive city where I got almost not recognition when I could do the same thing from France have the Travel lifestyle I really love AND see my family more often?
+Why stay in this lovely but very expensive city where I got almost no recognition when I could do the same thing from France have the Travel lifestyle I really love AND see my family more often?
 The choice was easy in the end and in March 2017 I gave my notice to the various companies I worked with and I decided to go home, to France.

 So here I am, 3 months later writing this blog post from Lille, my new home!
 I am not even going to pretend that being back in France is easy because I felt miserable at first, I really missed London.
 I finally got over the shock of leaving London behind and I started the admin tasks I had to do.
 It took me 8 weeks to receive all the paperwork I needed to be able to start working… Appalling if you ask me but hey, France is famous for its inefficient administration so I can’t say that I haven’t been warned because I grew up here…

-Anyway, the good news is I finally received the Go ahead from the Urssaf and the INSEE registration office so it is official: my website Culture & Adventure is now a french company!
+Anyway, the good news is I finally received the Go ahead from the Urssaf and the INSEE registration office so it is official: my website Culture & Adventure is now a French company!

 I am VERY excited about this new chapter of my life and I am glad to be able to share it with you!